The Ophelias (California band): History

 Virginia-born Stanford graduate, guitarist and vocalist Leslie Medford played over 150 solo gigs between 1982 and 1984 as prelude to forming The Ophelias in San Francisco in October 1984.
 Most notably he had provided support for Violent Femmes on their late 1983 Bay Area dates and gained high approbation from that band for his Syd Barrett covers and like-minded original material.
 Boston transplant Sam Babbitt was the first to join, winning out over approximately 20 guitarists who auditioned for Medford.
-By December bassist Terry von Blankers who was attending the San Francisco Art Institute, and Florida-born drummer Rueben Chandler – both acquaintances of Babbitt’s - completed the four-piece line-up.
+By December bassist Terry von Blankers who was attending the San Francisco Art Institute, and California-born Florida raised drummer Rueben Chandler – both acquaintances of Babbitt’s - completed the four-piece line-up.

 After submitting a 3-song rehearsal cassette, in March 1985 The Ophelias garnered the only Perfect Ten rating ever awarded by the Demo Derby column in the San Francisco Music Calendar magazine.
 In May 1985 The Ophelias hired the Tom Mallon Studio in San Francisco to record three songs on 8-track reel-to-reel.
 Their renowned version of “Mister Rabbit” was one of these, and all three would be included on The Ophelias first album.

 The band’s first personnel change happened shortly after the Tom Mallon-engineered session, before the band’s first public performance.
 Indiana transplant Geoffrey Armour (ex-MX80 Sound) replaced Reuben Chandler on drums.
 Despite being San Francisco based, no Californian-born musician would join The Ophelias until Edward Benton in July 1987.